jakob-bagterp/timer-for-python/docs/index.md

 timer.stop()
 ```

-After `timer.stop()`, the elapsed time will be printed in your terminal.
-Example:
+After `timer.stop()`, the elapsed time will be printed in the terminal:

 ```text title=""
 % Elapsed time: 12.34 seconds